-Hearty spring potato salad is a filling and nutrient dense plant-based meal.
-It’s the perfect dish for any picnic or light and satisfying lunch!
+This hearty spring potato salad is a filling and nutrient dense plant-based meal.
+This hearty vegan twist on classic potato salad is the perfect dish for a picnic or light and satisfying lunch!

 I love a good salad as much as the next gal, but sometimes they just aren’t filling enough.
-Sometimes you eat a giant salad bursting with all the veggies, and an hour later your stomach is growling.
-And you think: “Wait.
-Didn’t I just eat, like, an hour ago?”
+Have you ever eaten a giant salad packed with all the veggies, then an hour later your stomach is growling?

-That’s where this hearty spring potato salad comes in.
-It’s nutrient dense, filling, and 100% plant based.
-The perfect salad isn’t just fruits and veggies.
+That’s where this hearty spring potato salad comes in to play.
+It’s nutrient dense, filling, and 100% plant-based.
+The perfect salad isn’t just vegetables.
 It’s fruit, veggies, legumes, and healthy fats.
-Because when you combine a variety of nutrient dense plant foods, especially those high in fiber and healthy fats, you’re bound to stay full until the next meal.
+Because when you combine a variety of nutrient-dense plant foods, especially those high in fiber and healthy fats, you’re bound to stay full until the next meal.

-Let’s break down this filling spring potato salad
+Let’s break down this filling vegan potato salad

 - Roasted baby potatoes: Baby potatoes are just as good as mama potatoes (sorry not sorry), they’re just a little smaller and usually a bit sweeter.
 And sometimes they come in fun colors, like the white, brown, and purple potatoes I used for this salad.
 They’re full of nutrients (iron, B vitamins, potassium), and if you leave the skin on (as I did in this recipe) you’re getting an extra oomph of fiber and nutrients.
 Which, in my book, is a plus.

 - Asparagus: Did you know you have to wait two years to harvest asparagus after planting it?
 I can only hope that some day I stay in the same house longer than a year so that I can plant some asparagus.
 It’s pretty much the definition of a hearty spring veggie!

 - Cherry tomatoes: Is there anything better than a ripe, juicy tomato?
 That umami, those antioxidants…mmm!